8go/matrix-eno-bot/README.md

 - Verify the bot via emoji-verify
 - If desired reconfigure `config.yaml` to replace password with access token for added security

-## Installation dockerized
+## Installation as Docker Container

 Since a couple of Python packages require to be compiled, you might want to not install `gcc` on your server.
 An alternate way to quickly deploy the bot is to compile it in a docker container and then install the Docker container.

-To build the Docker image (~500mb): `docker build -t matrix-eno-bot --rm .` To run the container: `docker run --rm -ti matrix-eno-bot bash`
+- To build the Docker image (~500mb): `docker build -t matrix-eno-bot --rm .`
+- To run the container: `docker run --rm -ti matrix-eno-bot bash`

+Thanks to @apiraino for this contribution!

 ## Usage